-Dealing with DC pension pots — options for schemes and members
+Dealing with DC pots — options for schemes and members - .PDF file.

 Dormant pots carry a significant administration and cost burden for pension schemes.
 The bad news is that the number of dormant pots that schemes have to manage could increase quickly once the power to make short service refunds from defined-contribution (DC) schemes is abolished (expected in 2014).
 Even when the government’s proposed automatic transfer system is in place, it will (initially at least) apply only to pots created under auto-enrolment, not to existing legacy pots.